ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ### RediSearch
 {: #redisearch}

 RediSearch is a query and indexing engine for Redis that provides full‑text search, secondary indexing, aggregations, and support for vector similarity search.
-It indexes Redis data (hashes, JSON, and so on) and enables powerful queries with scoring, filtering, and highlighting.
+RediSearch indexes Redis data (hashes, JSON, and so on) and enables powerful queries with scoring, filtering, and highlighting.

-Its key capabilities are as follows:
+The key capabilities of RediSearch are as follows:

 * Full‑text search with stemming, phonetics, and fuzzy matching.